TLop503/TLop503/README.md

 # Troy Lopez
 Oregon State Honors Cybersecurity Class of 2026

+Under construction, lots of this is old... check out tlop.xyz for more up to date info!

 - Check out the beaverf1 site, a homepage with stats and whatnot for a fantasy Formula 1 leauge
 - Occassionally working on MUUD, a Python package that will convert all the markup languages to all the other markup languages
 - Previously published Tlop's R AIO, a couple of scripts to aid in the completion of ST 314 at OSU in such a way to still be academically honest.